serbantica/Init_agent/docs/charter.md

 Formats for dashboard, report, or chat response

 Can adjust tone for audience (executive, ops, tech)

+## ☁️ Cloud Provider Selector (Q&A)

+> Azure is the proper cloud environment due to its strong enterprise alignment, secure integration with GenAI services, and modular deployment capabilities using Bicep, Container Apps, and Azure Key Vault.

 ## 🔒 Constraints & Guardrails